 At Michael White, P.A., we defend individuals accused of internet and computer sex crimes throughout Fort Lauderdale and South Florida.

-• Digital-forensic investigations
+• Digital forensic investigations

 • Sting-operation tactics

-• Federal and state charging decisions
+• State and federal charging exposure

 📞 Call (954) 270-0769 or request a confidential consultation today.